Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
-You transform a creature’s flesh, causing it to take on properties of living wood.
+You transform a creature's flesh, causing it to take on properties of living wood.
 One creature you can see within range must succeed on a CON Save or gain the Plant type in addition to its other creature types, plus one additional effect of your choice.
-The creature’s movement speed is reduced by half and it cannot fly.
+The creature's movement speed is reduced by half and it cannot fly.
-The creature can’t take bonus actions or reactions.
+The creature can't take bonus actions or reactions.
 The creature gains vulnerability to Fire damage.
 The creature takes 1d10 Fire damage (before vulnerability is applied) whenever it deals any Fire damage.
-This spell’s effects last until cured by Greater Restoration or similar magic.
+This spell's effects last until cured by Greater Restoration or similar magic.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the duration becomes 1 minute (concentration).
 On each of your turns until the spell ends, you can use your bonus action to force the target to repeat the Save, applying another effect of your choice to the target on a failure.
 - **Classes**: Druid
 *(Source: CS)*